Strategic Charity Finance Director reviewing FRS 102 SORP 2026 financial roadmap

 The core challenge facing Tier 2 and Tier 3 charities is “Financial Narrative Risk.”
 This occurs when statutory accounts show a deficit or a drop in free reserves despite the organization being cash-positive.
 Donors may perceive this as financial mismanagement.
 While Tier 1 charities retain large technical teams, the “squeezed middle” must deliver the same compliance complexity with fewer resources.

-According to GOV.UK (Charity Commission), the intent is to align UK GAAP with international standards (IFRS), improving transparency.
-This white paper serves as your strategic partner—much like FundRobin acts as your Financial Resilience Playbook—helping you save time on mundane tasks to focus on mastering this compliance shift.
+This white paper serves as your strategic partner — much like FundRobin acts as your Financial Resilience Playbook — helping you save time on mundane tasks to focus on mastering this compliance shift.

 Chapter 1: The ‘Exchange’ vs. ‘Non-Exchange’ Pivot